internetztube/jaukerl-ooe-api/README.md

 ## Archive
-Since 15 June 2021, the response from the default API endpoint is archived every minute.
+Since 2020-06-16, the response from the default API endpoint is archived every minute.
 The archive can be found here.
 [internetztube/jaukerl-ooe-archive](https://github.com/internetztube/jaukerl-ooe-archive)